CIBC Mellon

+CIBC Mellon's head office is in Toronto.
+There are satellite offices in various locations throughout Canada.

 History

-CIBC Mellon was founded in 1996 after CIBC joined with Mellon Financial Corporation in a 50-50 joint venture named CIBC Mellon Global Securities Services (CMGSS).
-The following year, 1997, CIBC purchased a 50% stake in The R-M Trust Company from Mellon, which would become CMGSS's sister company, CIBC Mellon Trust Company (CMTC).
-CIBC Mellon acquired the Pension and Institutional Trust businesses from Canada Trust in 1997 and the global custody business from the Bank of Montreal in 1999.
-In 2002 CIBC Mellon acquired, from TD Financial Group, their third party investment fund custody business.
+CIBC Mellon was founded in 1996, after CIBC entered into a 50-50 joint venture with Mellon Financial Corporation in a 50-50 joint venture named CIBC Mellon Global Securities Services (CMGSS); the new company was designed to serve Canadian institutional investors with domestic and global assets, and also serve foreign financial institutions investing in Canada.
+The following year, 1997, CIBC also purchased a 50% stake in The R-M Trust Company from Mellon, and this became CMGSS's sister company, CIBC Mellon Trust Company (CMTC).

-Pacific Corporate Trust Company

-In 1998 it seemed that CIBC Mellon would be acquiring the Pacific Corporate Trust Company of Vancouver, British Columbia.
-That deal eventually fell through, and it was subsequently acquired by Computershare Limited in 2005.

-Felcom Data Services acquisition
+In 1997, CIBC Mellon acquired the Pension and Institutional Trust businesses from Canada Trust.

+In 1999, the firm acquired the global custody business from the Bank of Montreal.

+In 2002, CIBC Mellon acquired, from TD Financial Group, their third-party investment fund custody business.

-On October 8, 2009, CIBC Mellon announced the acquisition of the unitholder recordkeeping and fund administration business of Felcom Data Services Inc., a wholly owned subsidiary of Jovian Capital Corporation, for a purchase price of approximately C$4.2 million.
-CIBC Mellon indicated that they would offer employment to the majority of employees involved in the business lines acquired.
+In 2009, CIBC Mellon acquired the unit-holder record-keeping and fund administration business of Felcom Data Services Inc., a wholly owned subsidiary of Jovian Capital Corporation, for a purchase price of approximately C$4.2 million.

-Sale of issuer services business to Canadian Stock Transfer Company, Inc.

-On November 1, 2010, CIBC Mellon sold its issuer services business (stock transfer and employee share purchase plans) to Canadian Stock Transfer Company, Inc.
+In November 2010, CIBC Mellon sold its issuer services business (stock transfer and employee share purchase plans) to Canadian Stock Transfer Company, Inc.

-Structure

-CIBC Mellon is a 50-50 joint venture between CIBC and BNY Mellon.
-CIBC Mellon operates independently from both of its "owners".

-While both CMTC and CMGSS physically occupy the same space, and in essence operate as one company, each has a separate board of directors which overlap the other.
-The executive management team, however, has authority over both companies.

-Leadership team

-The current leadership team (as of 2022) comprises the following: